Khushali-Alt/Khushali-Alt/README.md

 ## Quotes I Like
 - "Progress requires unlearning.
 Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity." - ([James Clear](https://en.wikipedia.org/wiki/James_Clear) - Atomic Habits)
+- "Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge."— Robert Greene, *Mastery* (2012)
 - “The cure for boredom is curiosity.
 There is no cure for curiosity.” - ([Nir Eyal](https://en.wikipedia.org/wiki/Nir_Eyal) - Indistractable)
 - "Most people don’t want to acknowledge the uncomfortable truth that distraction is always an unhealthy escape from reality." - ([Nir Eyal](https://en.wikipedia.org/wiki/Nir_Eyal) - Indistractable)
 - "Theory and practice sometimes clash.
 And when that happens, theory loses.
 Every single time." - ([Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) - Creator of Linux & Git)